The Ph.D. in education is a multidisciplinary program, offered by

 educational research, teaching and other leadership roles.

-to complete, including two to three years of required and
+six years, including two to three years of required and elective